Teaching names takes 1-3 days for puppies. However, you should use their name throughout training sessions to maintain consistency.

 It may seem to be much effort to teach your puppy their name.
 However, instead of using your dog’s name in a typical way, you will use it correctly and as a helpful tool.

 It is possible to convince him to stop and pay attention to you at any moment you want by using this method.
-Then, use the training procedure mentioned above to teach a puppy their name.
+Then, use the training procedure mentioned above to teach a puppy its name.
 Good Luck!